 Foods we are particularly happy to receive include: any beans (other than mung), lentils, chickpeas, bulgur, couscous, semolina, powdered plant milk (soy, oat, rice etc.), cocoa, baking powder, custard powder, ground black pepper, paprika, cumin, and dried herbs such as thyme, oregano, marjoram.

+The opportunity to go to tiger house will not be every second day, so please take enough batteries or a power bank with you.
 In Pulau Banyak we use a petrol generator for a few hours in the evening to give us light and the opportunity to recharge battery-powered items.

 Although not numerous on the reserve, mosquitos are most active at dawn and dusk and bites can be prevented by the use of repellent and appropriate clothing at these times.
 They are not known to carry malaria.